-Authors’ Response: We rewrite our literature using more dated references and wrote it more fluently.
-In addition, we added explanation about Israeli prison system and characteristics about women in Israeli prison compared to the United States prison system and rates.
+Authors’ Response: We rewrote our literature using more up-to-date references and wrote it more fluently.
+In addition, we added explanations about the Israeli prison system and characteristics about women in Israeli prisons compared to the United States prison system and rates of incarceration.

 Comment 3: